Particle.news

 SpaceX Prepares for Starship Flight 8 Following January Test Failure

-The upcoming test flight, set for March 3, will focus on satellite deployment, heat shield upgrades, and booster recovery after FAA approval.
+The next suborbital test flight, set for March 3, aims to test satellite deployment, heat shield upgrades, and booster recovery.